TimFinnegan/AnimatedUlysses/README.md

 I've created very rough firstdrafts of all pages, with individual lists of challenges to be handled.
 Volunteers are welcome, especially if you want to learn animation.

+The maps are mostly modern Google, and need to be traced and restyled more like Donkey Kong.
+I don't want any words visible.
+Mentioned landmarks should be substituted with emoji.
+(Good contemporary photos of places may be collaged in?)

-Today's priorities: how many pixels equal six feet at each scale? stick in a simple bloom going straight from start to end of his path on each map. replace 'shelter.gif'; stickfigures for stephen et al
+Today's priorities: how many pixels equal six feet at each scale? stick in a simple bloom going straight from start to end of his path on each map. replace 'shelter.gif'. stickfigures for stephen et al

 - The backgrounds are mostly maps, but for interiors they'll try to offer accurate proportions, hopefully all about 600px wide.
 (Is this too narrow?)

 - Characters and objects believed to be within the background can be included, even if the text hasn't mentioned them yet.

 - Character-animation should eventually be via 'sprite sheets'.
 (Bloom looks a lot like Mario, conveniently.)
 Early drafts may cheat and slide around still figures.
+I think there's a way to reverse direction within a single spritesheet that I have to figure out.

 - Figure one html page per 'scene': transitions between indoors and outdoors require moving to a new page.
 Each page needs 'play/pause?/start-over' buttons that start the (non-interactive) 'movie'.

 - I'm expecting to figure out how to assign multiple characters multiple overlapping starting and finishing places and times.
 (If there are technical limits, we'll have to retreat to next-best workarounds.)
 'Animation-delay' sets a starting time and 'animation-duration' calculates an ending time...?
 But every spritesheet has to be treated as completely separate/independent?
 And kept invisible before and after its bit?

-- can we use percents to break paths into subsegments?
+- we can use percents to break paths into subsegments

-- (The 'alternate' modifier is useless because whenever our characters reverse direction they have to switch to a different spritesheet...)
+- (The 'alternate' modifier is useless because whenever our characters reverse direction they have to switch to a different spritesheet... or do we?)

-- So each scene has to be broken down into a set of 'independent' subpaths for each character, which then run 'simultaneously'
+- So each scene has to be broken down into a set of 'independent' subpaths for each character, which then run 'simultaneously'??

 - Emojis may supplement character-animations, eg in the super-complex ch10.